mumbleskates/bilrost/README.md

 Bilrost's varint representation is a base 128 [bijective numeration][bn] scheme with a continuation bit.
 In such a numbering scheme, each possible values in a given scheme is greater than each possible value with fewer digits.
+(Many people are already unknowingly familiar with bijective numeration via the column names in spreadsheet software: A, B, ...
+Y, Z, AA, AB, ...)

 [bn]: https://en.wikipedia.org/wiki/Bijective_numeration

-Typical bijective numerations have no zero digit, but represent zero with the empty string.
+Classical bijective numerations have no zero digit, but represent zero with the empty string.
 This doesn't work for us because we must always encode at least one byte to avoid ambiguity.
 Consider instead:

-* A base 128 bijective numeration
+* A base 128 bijective numeration,
 * which represents the digits valued 1 through 128 with the byte values 0 through 127,
 * is encoded least significant digit first with a continuation bit in the most